 The surgical oncologists, Dr. Sandra Miller and Dr. Jennifer Manders, explained the importance of treating the cancer first, but also making sure women are aware of the options they have for reconstruction, if they so choose.
 Dr. Miller emphasized the importance of the team effort between the breast surgeons and the plastic surgeons to determine the best recommendation for each patient on an individual basis.
 Dr. Manders described some of the advances being made, such as the nipple sparing mastectomy and how they can determine if a patient is a candidate for this procedure.

-Our own Dr. Bianca Chin did an incredible presentation about all of the breast reconstruction options that Midwest Breast offers to patients, emphasizing that one type of reconstruction may not be right for everyone, but there will be a type of reconstruction that is best for everyone.
+Dr. Bianca Chin did an incredible presentation about all of the breast reconstruction options that Midwest Breast & Aesthetic Surgery offers to patients, emphasizing that one type of reconstruction may not be right for everyone, but there will be a type of reconstruction that is best for everyone.
 She explained the pros and cons to implant based and autologous reconstruction.
 She also explained the timing of breast reconstruction and the various stages.
 Her presentation was very informative and interesting.
-Dr. Chin explained the end goal of breast reconstruction is to achieve symmetry and have women feel normal and comfortable in their clothing, just as they did prior to the mastectomy.
+She explained the end goal of breast reconstruction is to achieve symmetry and have women feel normal and comfortable in their clothing, just as they did prior to the mastectomy.

 Christina Siegel of Living Story Tattoo presented her options for nipple and areola tattooing.
 Her work is nothing short of phenomenal!
 She explained the importance of using professional grade ink and her training with tattoo artists, so you end up with results that look like real nipples and not pepperonis!
 She even offers true 3D nipple tattoos that look fantastic, which is a great alternative for women who don’t want to have surgical nipple reconstruction.
 You can feel the passion she has for her work and what a unique job she has to add the finishing touches to an emotional process.
 Her tattoos are so realistic and detailed, the work of a true artist.